sebastesnorvegicus/straumsnu.js/src/docs/Presentation.md

 This repo holds a new Straumsnu app being developed.
 It will be written in javascript without frameworks.

 ## Specifications
 Kartverket API supplies tidal data for Norway.
-One of the data sets is predicted amplitudes: Times and levels of future high and low tide.
+One of the datasets is Predicted amplitudes for locations i Norway.

-The data set is on XML format
+The predicted amplitudes dataset is on XML format, and contains times and levels of high and low tide:

 ```
 <tide>